 If you are looking for a Hawaiian luau, make sure to reserve your spot in advance!
 This is one of the best things to do in Lihue!

 You can sign up online and get the best deal.
-Just be aware that if you only want to take the train ride on Kauai, it’s easiest just purchase them when you arrive or book directly through Kilohana Plantation.
+Just be aware that if you only want to take the train ride on Kauai, it’s easiest just to purchase them when you arrive or book directly through Kilohana Plantation.

-Kauai is a beautiful place and there are lots of options for luaus.
-You might think that all the luaus on Kauai look alike but they don’t!
+Kauai is a beautiful place, and there are lots of options for luaus.
+You might think that all the luaus on Kauai look alike, but they don’t!

-If you want to have an experience like no other then book this incredible event today before your date sells out!
+If you want to have an experience like no other, then book this incredible event today before your date sells out!

-Kilohana Plantation offered us complimentary train tickets and Luau Kalamaku offered us discounted luau tickets.
+Kilohana Plantation offered us complimentary train tickets, and Luau Kalamaku offered us discounted luau tickets.
 All opinions are my own.